xob0t/google_photos_mobile_client/readme.md

   --timeout TIMEOUT     Requests timeout, seconds.
 Defaults to 30.
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging level (default: INFO)

+File Filter Options:
+  --filter FILTER       Filter expression.
+  --exclude             Exclude files matching the filter.
+  --regex               Use regex for filtering.
+  --ignore-case         Perform case-insensitive matching.
+  --match-path          Check for matches in the path, not just the filename.
 ```

 ## auth_data?
 Where Do I Get Mine?